BasicWolf/zblog/src/content/pages/about.rst

 of Eastern Finland.
 I still love programming and think of it as an art.
 I love beautiful ideas and their implementation in code.

-I live in Finland and work in Keycore OY, developing state of the art GIS and CAD software.
+I live in Finland and work at Abloy developing state of the art smart locking systems.
-The other part of my life is my Family, science fiction, interesting science-related books, mountain biking in summer and snowboarding in winter.

 Contact me
 -----------